 In this article

-Building a dynamic, beautiful website is easier than ever.
+Building a website that is dynamic and beautiful is easier than ever.
 But even once your website is up and running, there are still maintenance tasks that need to be completed to ensure that the website is functioning properly and is secure from possible threats.

 Some website maintenance services provide managed maintenance for an additional cost, but WordPress.com users benefit from easy-to-use website management interfaces, as well as some automated features to alleviate maintenance responsibilities.